benhaotang/OpenDeepResearcher-via-searxng/README.md

    # OR use a reliable public instance if you don't want to setup docker:
    # searxng_url = https://searx.perennialte.ch/search
    ```

-    > [!NOTE]
+> [!TIP]
-    > If you want to use free models like gemini-experimental-xxx from google or on a lower usage tier, please set rate limits in research.config, read the troubleshooting section for more details.
+> If you want to use **free models** like gemini-experimental-xxx from google or on a lower usage tier, please set rate limits in `research.config`, read the troubleshooting section for more details.

 2. Setup Requirements:
    - For local models (if use_ollama = true):